Plant disease resistance: Immune system

 Plant immune systems show some mechanistic similarities with the immune systems of insects and mammals, but also exhibit many plant-specific characteristics.
 The two above-described tiers are central to plant immunity but do not fully describe plant immune systems.
 In addition, many specific examples of apparent PTI or ETI violate common PTI/ETI definitions, suggesting a need for broadened definitions and/or paradigms.

+The term quantitative resistance (discussed below) refers to plant disease resistance that is controlled by multiple genes and multiple molecular mechanisms that each have small effects on the overall resistance trait.
+Quantitative resistance is often contrasted to ETI resistance mediated by single major-effect R genes.

 Pattern-triggered immunity

 PAMPs, conserved molecules that inhabit multiple pathogen genera, are referred to as MAMPs by many researchers.
 The defenses induced by MAMP perception are sufficient to repel most pathogens.
 However, pathogen effector proteins (see below) are adapted to suppress basal defenses such as PTI.
 Many receptors for MAMPs (and DAMPs) have been discovered.
 MAMPs and DAMPs are often detected by transmembrane receptor-kinases that carry LRR or LysM extracellular domains.

 Effector triggered immunity

-Effector Triggered Immunity (ETI) is activated by the presence of pathogen effectors.
+Effector triggered immunity (ETI) is activated by the presence of pathogen effectors.
 The ETI response is reliant on R genes, and is activated by specific pathogen strains.
 Plant ETI often causes an apoptotic hypersensitive response.